Institute of Theology

 - Students must follow the lessons on a regular weekly basis and must never fail to attend the courses.
 After being absent for two consecutive weeks, the student will be dropped from the course.

-- Students are subjected to a weekly evaluation and a final exam in all courses, from which come the final grades.
+- Students will have a weekly evaluation and a final exam in all courses, from which come the final grades.

 - Students must submit all assignments given by the course instructor.
 Assignments are graded according to the policy that the instructor has announced at the beginning of the course.